 In many ways, the idea of PPC goes against the grain of what is usually associated with a content marketing strategy.

 By this we mean that PPC is essentially a form of advertising.
 Content marketing, of course, is the core pillar of inbound – a marketing discipline designed specifically to be as minimally disruptive to consumers as possible.
 Indeed, inbound marketing was conceived to be a remedy for traditional advertising, which, by contrast, is intentionally disruptive by design.
+Combining content marketing and PPC is something inbound, content marketers and/or companies never regret doing.

 And this, indeed, is one of the drawbacks of PPC which must be acknowledged and considered before anyone embarks on a campaign to bolster their content marketing strategy.